 Decide if You Should Have A Carpet Or Not On The Flooring

 Carpet is not a bad thing if you are sleeping on the floor.
-It acts as a nice barrier between your mattress and the hard floor, it allows more air to flow between the floor and mattress, and it is warmer than a hard concrete or wood floor.
+It acts as a nice barrier between your mattress and the hard floor or ground, it allows more air to flow between the floor and mattress, and it is warmer than a hard concrete or wood floor.
 You have to remember that colder surfaces will pool water faster, giving it less time and chance to escape.

 However, there is a downside to carpets, specifically with older carpets.
 A new carpet has less mess and dirt on it, but older carpets have ground in dirt and dust from years of use.
 Unless you run your carpets through the washing machine, there is going to be dirt and grime nestled deep in its fibers.
 When a mattress is placed on the old carpet, the dirt helps feed the bacteria and fungus so that it grows and propagates more quickly.